 To avoid a mess or extra cleaning, these round parchment paper sheets are a must.
 They won’t stick to the bottom of the air fryer and they make clean-up a breeze!

-But if you want to go the reusable route, there are also these silicone liners I found on Amazon.
+But if you want to go the reusable route, there is also this silicone liner that works well for anything from chicken to vegetables.

 Yes… you can even bake in your air fryer!
 And if muffins or cupcakes are a favorite of yours, this baking pan and muffin cup combo will be your go-to accessory.